ParadigmaticSystems/paradigm/README.md

 Here you can see the flexibility, as the class-based transform function has access to the node and the full graph, and returns an arbitrary list of nodes.

 ### Pipeline Transforms
-`Paradigm.PipelineTransform` allows transforms to be composed arbitrarily.
+`Paradigm.Transform.PipelineTransform` allows transforms to be composed arbitrarily.

 ```elixir
 PipelineTransform.new([transform1, transform2, transform3])